Children's Comprehensive Bible Question Quiz

 How are the words that Jesus spoke shown in some Bibles?

 a.
-Written in italics.
+In italics.

-c.
-The words that Jesus spoke are written in red ink.
+In some Bibles, the words that Jesus spoke are written in red ink.

 -